lpodkalicki/libjson/README.md

 # libjson

 ## About
-This is a modern C++(17 or newer), free, tiny, simple and one-header JSON library.
+This is a modern C++, free, tiny, simple and one-header JSON library.
 You are welcome to use it freely in commercial projects.
 The tests are designed for Linux but can be adapted for any platform with gtest/gmock support and a modern compiler available.

 ## Examples